tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 -
 A dataset can be constructed from a list of constant tensors using `Dataset.fromTensorSlices( ... )` as follows:
+A `Dataset` is an abstraction representing a sequence of elements.
+Each element in the sequence is a collection (`List`) of tensors (or, "components").
+Individual elements are retrieved though the dataset retrieves these elements.

+Creation
+-
+A dataset can be constructed from a list of constant tensors as in the following example:

 ```java
 // Declare dataset components as arrays.